Welcome to the fantastical world of New York City travel tips.

 16. Not bringing a sweatshirt with you in the summer.

 It’s hot out so you thought you wouldn’t need a winter coat in New York.
-Aww, that’s so sweet and totally not true.
+Aww, that’s so sweet and 100% not true.

-Here, we waste electricity like it’s Our Job.
+Here, we waste electricity like it’s our job and like the Earth doesn’t matter.

 Yup.
 Stores actually crank up the air conditioning in the summer so that it feels like the outer reaches of Siberia in most indoor spaces.

-Any seasoned New Yorker knows that you always need a warm sweater, fleece, or jacket with you throughout the summer in New York City.
+Any seasoned New Yorker knows that you always need a warm sweater, fleece, or jacket during the summer in New York City.

 Fail to Heed This Advice?

-Then you’ll end up hugging random strangers to absorb some of their body heat.
+Then you’ll end up hugging random strangers to absorb their body heat.
 So just avoid this painfully awkward situation and pack warm clothes.

 17. Using a store ATM.